rajivstha/react-materials-ui-react-router-dom-frontend/README.md

 ## Available Scripts

-Clone or donwlonad files and you can run:
+Clone or download files and you can run:

 ### `npm install`